professor-john-fulton/sample-django-rest-framework/README.md

 ---

 ### **0. Create Virtual Environment (Optional)**
-Virtualenv is one of severla virtual environment for Python that you migh use:
+Virtualenv is one of severla virtual environment for Python that you might use:

 ```bash
 pip install virtualenv